krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 ## Framework Code

-Next, we attempt to extract the main framework of backtracking's "attempt, backtrack, and pruning", to improve code generality.
+Next, we attempt to extract a general framework centered on backtracking's "attempt, backtrack, and pruning" to improve code generality.

 In the following framework code, `state` represents the current state of the problem, and `choices` represents the choices available in the current state: